 The North Atlantic swordfish stock was assessed in 2017 using data up to 2015 and indicated that the stock was not overfished (although close to BMSY at 1.04BMSY) or being subject to overfishing.
-The estimate of stock status in 2017 is slightly more pessimistic than the in previous assessments.
-Among the management measures, countries are required to take measures to ensure that the stock is maintained at its target level (Bmsy) with greater than 50% probability.
-There is a Total Allowable Catch (TAC) in place for 2017 of 13,700 t, with individual catch limits assigned to each country.
+The estimate of stock status in 2017 is slightly more pessimistic than the estimated status in the previous assessments.
+Among the management measures, countries are required to take measures to ensure that the stock is maintained at its target level (Bmsy) with greater that 50% probability.
+There was a TAC (Total Allowable Catch) in 2017 of 13,700 t, with individual catch limits assigned to each country.
 The provisional catch in 2017 was 10,046 t.
 The TAC reduces to 13,200 t for the years 2018-2021 in response to scientific advice that a TAC of 13,700 t has only a 36% probability of maintaining the stock in a rebuilt condition by 2028, whereas a TAC of 13,200 t would increase this probability to 50%.
-Catches have been below this level but there is some concern that dead discards are not being reported.
 Pelagic longlining in the ICCAT area can be associated with significant bycatch of other billfish and vulnerable species such as sharks, turtles and seabirds.
 Whilst some mitigation measures are in place, their effectiveness has not been evaluated and better data collection & reporting is needed.
 Observer coverage is 5% on large longliners, yet this is not being complied with by several countries and 20% coverage is recommended.
 The MSC certified fishery scores better due to enhanced monitoring and reporting and actions taken to address bycatch.

 Swordfish is the only member of the family Xiphiidae.
 It is a highly migratory species, moving towards temperate or cold waters in summer to feed and returning to warmer waters to spawn.
 They are apex predators that feed opportunistically.
 Squids and fishes are major prey items.
 In the Atlantic, spawning takes place in spring in the southern Sargasso Sea.
 In the Pacific, spawning occurs during spring and summer, and in the Mediterranean between June-August.
 Usually solitary, it forms large schools during spawning.
 A fast growing fish, swordfish begin to mature at two years of age, when they are about 150 to 170 cm in length, and by age four all are mature.
 They can attain a maximum size of 4.5m and a weight of 650kg.
 Swordfish tolerate temperatures of about 5 to 27C, but their optimum range is about 18 to 22C, and larvae have been found only at temperatures exceeding 24C.